7 Lawyer Cover Letter Templates That Win Legal Jobs in 2026 (Proven by 6M+ Users)

 How short should a legal cover letter be?

 250–400 words.
 Legal hiring partners are busy.
 Lead with your bar status, practice area, and your most significant case or deal.
+If you can say it in 250 words, don’t write 400.

 Should I mention my law school ranking?

 Only if it’s T14 and you’re a recent graduate.
 For experienced attorneys, your work product matters more than your alma mater.
+After 5+ years, no one cares where you went to school.

 Do I need a different cover letter for every firm?